MarcosNicolau/obsidian-for-academia/readme.md

 # Obsidian for Academia

-This repository is an attempt to create a collaborative documentation explaining all the forms to convert obsidian into an academic writing tool.
+This repository attempts to create a collaborative documentation explaining all the forms to convert obsidian into an academic writing tool.

 There is no single or definite form of achieving this.
-So here you will find all the possible setups with their benefits and drawbacks explained.
+So here you will find all the possible setups with their benefits and drawbacks.

 To see this workflow in action, watch this [video](https://youtube.com).